Nixtla/hierarchicalforecast/experiments/libs-comparison/README.md

 - [fable](https://github.com/tidyverts/fable) also contains `TopDown` and `MiddleOut` methods, but they rise an error.
 A [Pull Request](https://github.com/tidyverts/fabletools/pull/362) was opened to fix the issue.
 - The `RMSSE` (root mean squared scaled error) was calculated against a naive model.

+**Disclaimer:**

+It was pointed out by sktime contributors that the difference between fable and sktime in our experiments, in terms of forecast accuracy, are due to [problems](https://github.com/sktime/sktime/issues/3162) with the base forecaster in sktime.
+Using a simple AR models ensures replicability between fable and sktime as seen [here](https://github.com/ciaran-g/hierarchical-fc-comparison).

 ### Time (seconds)

 | Dataset      |   statsforecast |   fable |   sktime |